gcnyin/raw-nio/README.md

     8080 localhost:8081,localhost:8082
 ```

-`8080` is load balancer port. `localhost:8081,localhost:8082` is backend server list.
+`8080` is the load balancer port. `localhost:8081,localhost:8082` is the backend server list.